 - Organizational Factors, Adoption Issues and Digital Government Impacts

 We solicit track proposals with a focused theme.
-The highly successful track proposals will be selected in terms of novelty and coherence of the topics covered in alignment with the digital government themes that may be of interest to the research community and practical government.
-We also welcome any industry track related to the conference theme.
+The highly successful track proposals will be selected, based on the reputation of the track chairs in the proposed field, continuation of past tracks, novelty, coherence of the topics covered in alignment with the digital government themes that may be of interest to the research community and practicality.
+We also welcome industry track which was not featured in the past.

 - The title of the track

-- Summary of track goals and motivation, including some major topics (up to 130 words).
+- Summary of track goals and motivation, including some major topics.

-- History of the track chairs’ past efforts or research in the proposed area.
+- If applicable, past history of track chair's effort or research in the proposed area.

-PUBLICATIONS: We anticipate that track chairs will be able to edit a special journal issue based on their track papers.
+Track chairs may be able to edit a special issue based on their track papers.
 Some possible venues include but not limited to:

 - Government Information Quarterly